Hamamelis virginiana aka Witch Hazel

 Witch Hazel, American Witchhazel, American Witch Hazel

-How to care for Witch Hazel
+How difficult is it to take care of Witch Hazel

 Caring for Witch Hazel is a breeze, as it is highly adaptable and forgiving to minor neglect.